crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 `crev` proofs are Yaml documents, wrapped in GPG-like separators, and signed using the private key generated during `cargo crev id new`.

 Yaml is a popular serialization format.
-It is easy to read and easy to parse.
+It is easy to read.
 It also makes the document format easily extendable in the future.

 Time to save the document and exit the editor.